williamdemeo/ds644-spring2023/projects/Project1/README.md

 #### Queries and Transformations on Sets

 In this part, we are interested in functions used to make requests on elements of a set.
 The first function tests whether a given predicate is true for all elements of the set.
 This `forall` function has the following signature:

 ```scala
 def forall(s: Set, p: Int => Boolean): Boolean
 ```

-Note that there is no direct way to find which elements are in a set.
-The `contains` function only allows us to know whether a *given* element is included in the set.
-Thus, if we wish to do something to all elements of a set, then we have to iterate over all integers, testing each time whether it is included in the set, and if so, to do something with it.
+There is no direct way to determine which elements are in a set and return all those elements.
+Instead, all we can do is to consider an *given* integer, say, `n`, and say whether `n` is in the set.

+If we wish to do something with all elements of a set, then we have to iterate over all integers, testing each time whether it is included in the set and, if so, do something with it.

-Here, we must limit the search space so that our program can finish computing its result in finite time, so we consider only integers `x` in the range [-1000, 1000]; that is, with the property `­1000 <= x <= 1000`.
+We must therefore limit the search space so that our program can finish computing its result in finite time, so we will (rather arbitrarily) consider the "domain of discourse" to be the integers `n` in the range `[-1000, 1000]`, that is, with the property `­1000 <= n <= 1000`.

-1. Implement `forall` using linear recursion.
+1. Implement `forall` using recursion.
 For this, use a helper function nested in `forall`.
     Its structure is as follows (replace the `???`):

     ```scala
     def forall(s: Set, p: Int => Boolean): Boolean = {

-      def iter(a: Int): Boolean = {
+      def forall_aux(a: Int): Boolean = {
         if (???) ???
         else if (???) ???
-        else iter(???)
+        else forall_aux(???)
       }

-      iter(???)
+      forall_aux(???)
     }
     ```

 2. Using `forall`, implement a function `exists` which tests whether a set contains at least one element for which a given predicate is true.

-    Note that the functions `forall` and `exists` behave like the universal and existential quantifiers of first-order logic.
+    Note that the functions `forall` and `exists` behave like the *universal* and *existential quantifiers* of first-order logic.

     Here is the signature of `exists`.